Best practices for securing PaaS databases in Azure

 - Token-based authentication support for Azure SQL DB using Azure AD authentication

-To ensure that Azure Active Directory is a good fit for your environment, see Azure AD features and limitations, specifically the additional considerations.
+To ensure that Azure Active Directory is a good fit for your environment, see Azure AD features and limitations.

 You can create firewall rules that specify ranges of acceptable IP addresses.
 These rules can be targeted at both the server and database levels.
 We recommend using database-level firewall rules whenever possible to enhance security and to make your database more portable.
 Server-level firewall rules are best used for administrators and when you have many databases that have the same access requirements but you don't want to spend time configuring each database individually.

-SQL Database’s default source IP address restrictions allow access from any Azure address (including other subscriptions and tenants).
+SQL Database default source IP address restrictions allow access from any Azure address, including other subscriptions and tenants.
 You can restrict this to only allow your IP addresses to access the instance.
 Even with your SQL firewall and IP address restrictions, strong authentication is still needed.
 See the recommendations made earlier in this article.

 To learn more about Azure SQL Firewall and IP restrictions, see:

-- Configure Azure SQL Database firewall rules - overview
+- Azure SQL Database and SQL Data Warehouse firewall rules

 Transparent Data Encryption (TDE) is enabled by default.
 TDE transparently encrypts SQL Server, Azure SQL Database, and Azure SQL Data Warehouse data and log files.
 TDE protects against a compromise of direct access to the files or their backup.
 This enables you to encrypt data at rest without changing existing applications.
 TDE should always stay enabled; however, this will not stop an attacker using the normal access path.
 TDE provides the ability to comply with many laws, regulations, and guidelines established in various industries.